Site Overlay

 Before Surgery

-Prepare the OR: Surgical technologists set up the operating room, making sure it is sterile and has all the necessary equipment, instruments, and supplies.
+Prepare the OR: Surgical technologists set up the operating room, ensuring it is sterile and equipped with all necessary instruments and supplies.

 Sterilize equipment: They sterilize and test medical equipment to ensure it is functioning correctly and ready for use.

-Prepare the patient: They disinfect the patient’s incision site, dress them in surgical gowns, and position them on the operating table.
+Prepare the patient: The team disinfects the patient’s incision site, dons surgical gowns, and positions the patient on the operating table.

 During Surgery

-Assist the surgeon: They act as an extra pair of hands for the surgeon, handing them instruments and other sterile supplies as needed.
+Assist the surgeon: They act as an extra pair of hands, handing instruments and other sterile supplies as needed.

 Manage equipment: They monitor and help maintain surgical equipment to ensure it remains in optimal working condition.